hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 --enable-features=WaylandLinuxDrmSyncobj
 ```

-Using this in conjunction with native wayland on these apps should solve all
+Using this in conjunction with native Wayland on these apps should solve all
 issues.

 ## VA-API hardware video acceleration